SciCodes/codemeticulous/README.md

 ![](https://img.shields.io/python/required-version-toml?tomlFilePath=https%3A%2F%2Fraw.githubusercontent.com%2Fsgfost%2Fcodemeticulous%2Fmain%2Fpyproject.toml) ![](https://img.shields.io/github/license/sgfost/codemeticulous)

-> [!NOTE]
+> [!WARNING]
 > `codemeticulous` is in an early state of development and things are subject to change.
 Refer to the [table](#feature-roadmap) below to see currently supported formats and conversions.

-`codemeticulous` is a python library and command line utility for validating and converting between different metadata standards for software.
-Validation is done by providing [pydantic](https://docs.pydantic.dev/latest/) models that mirror the standards' schema definitions.
+`codemeticulous` is a python library and command line utility for working with different metadata standards for software.
+Several [Pydantic](https://docs.pydantic.dev/latest/) models that mirror metadata schemas are provided which allows for simple validation, (de)serialization and type-safety for developers.

-Currently, CodeMeta is used as a central "hub" representation of software metadata as it is the most exhaustive, and provides [crosswalk definitions](https://codemeta.github.io/crosswalk/) between other formats.
-This is done in order to avoid the need for a bridge between every format, though custom conversion logic can be implemented where needed.

-> [!NOTE]
-> This is subject to change, however.
-There is an argument to be made for whether an even more robust internal data model would be beneficial.
-Namely, that going through CodeMeta/schema.org means some conversions will be lossy.
+For converting between different standards, an extension of [CodeMeta](https://codemeta.github.io/), called `CanonicalCodeMeta`, is used as a canonical data model or central "hub" representation, along with conversion logic back and forth between it and supported standards.
+This design allows for conversion between any two formats without needing to implement each bridge.
+CodeMeta was chosen as it is the most exhaustive and provides [crosswalk definitions](https://codemeta.github.io/crosswalk/) between other formats.
+Still, some data loss can occur, so some extension is needed to fill schema gaps and resolve abiguity.
+Note that `CanonicalCodeMeta` is not a proposed standard, but an internal data model used by this library.

 ## Feature Roadmap